How to Make 10,000 Steps in Madrid, Spain

 This path along the Manzanares River features bridges, playgrounds, and urban gardens.
 Flat and modern, it's family-friendly with city views, perfect for a leisurely stroll.

-Walking Tips for Madrid, Spain
+Local 10k Strategy for Madrid, Spain